Automated, sequential email messages are a great way to describe drip campaigns in plain English.

 But how does Statly work?
 Statly gives you a comprehensive idea of how your sales funnels are converting.
 It helps you spot opportunities and the parts of your funnels that need to be improved.
 Watch this video to learn more about what our patent-pending tool can do for your business.

 Here are some of the salient features of the tool:

 - Tracking sales and user behavior on the website

-If your site is powered by WordPress, then all you need to do is install the latest version of our plugin to get started with Statly’s advanced analytics and sales funnel tracking.
+If WordPress powers your site, then all you need to do is install the latest version of our plugin to get started with Statly’s advanced analytics and sales funnel tracking.
 Click here to sign up for a free Statly trial!

-With Statly in your arsenal, you will be able to better optimize your automated marketing campaigns and the buyer’s journey, so you entice more web visitors to convert into paying customers.
+With Statly in your arsenal, you can better optimize your automated marketing campaigns and the buyer’s journey so you entice more web visitors to convert into paying customers.
 Sitting in front of a load of data wouldn’t do any good, would it?
 But with Statly by your side, all these previously intimidating numbers will finally make sense.

 How to measure drip campaign results

 As with all business endeavors, establishing a set of metrics you will use to track the success of your drip campaigns is crucial to making the right decisions.
 So, what's the best way to keep track of how users are engaging with your content?

 One of the best strategies to accurately track sources of traffic (and the funnel that follows) involves UTM codes (alternatively called URL parameters) -- small text strings that come at the end of a URL.
 UTM codes don't affect the destination.
 They add tags to the URL so you know where the visitor came from.